Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 Geraldo Perdomo At The Plate

-- Perdomo has eight doubles, a triple, five home runs and 18 walks while batting .278.
+- Perdomo is hitting .285 with eight doubles, a triple, five home runs and 18 walks.

-- Perdomo has driven home a run in 14 games this year (32.6%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on three occasions..
+- In 31.8% of his games this year, Perdomo has picked up at least one RBI.
+In six of those games (13.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 19 games this year (44.2%), including multiple runs in five games.
+- He has scored in 20 games this season (45.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.